If you have woken up during a procedure under general anaesthetic, IBB Claims can help you to pursue a claim for anaesthetic awareness compensation.

-There is no set time from for medical negligence claims, including for anaesthetic awareness, but typically a claim might take about 2 years to revolve.
+There is no set time from for medical negligence claims, including for anaesthetic awareness, but typically a claim might take about two years to revolve.

 In general, a claim will proceed faster if a settlement can be negotiated out of court and will normally take longer if court proceedings are required.

 Will compensation affect my welfare benefits?

 Any anaesthetic awareness compensation you receive could theoretically be counted as part of your assets and income for the purposes of means testing in relation to welfare benefits.

 Fortunately, this issue can be avoided by placing compensation into a Personal Injury Trust, which may be worth considering depending on your circumstances and the amount of compensation you receive.
 This means you can continue to receive all your welfare benefits, even though you have been awarded substantial anaesthetic awareness compensation.